 The Mill Bay ferry that runs from Brentwood Bay to Mill Bay is a 25-minute crossing of the Saanich Inlet.
 If you are traveling between the Saanich peninsula and the North Island and want to bypass the Malahat and Victoria, this scenic route is the way to go.
 You can save plenty of time, see Brentwood Bay and have a pleasant trip all at the same time.

 There are many whale watching tour outfits that run out of Brentwood Bay, there are so many whales, orcas, grey, humpback and fin whales that you will likely see some.
 You will also see seals, sea lions, otters, mink and so many birds that they will simply amaze you.
 This is a premier kayaking/canoeing area on the southeast Island.

 Look for eagles, blue herons, ospreys, hawks and many types of seabirds as you paddle along.

-The Gowlland Todd Provincial Park offers great recreation opportunities for hiking, wildlife viewing and picnicking, the park is day use only.
-There are more than 25 km of trails, these trails are from the very easy to very difficult to hike.
+The Gowlland Todd Provincial Park offers great recreation opportunities for hiking, wildlife viewing and picnicking, the park is day-use only.
+There is more than 25 km of trails, these trails are from the very easy to very difficult to hike.
 In spring and early summer, the mountain bluffs become covered with beautiful wildflowers.